antivenom8/aivenom/NinjaOne/README.md

 ## 4. Vulnerability Import & Log
 This script is used to import a vulnerability csv file exported from various vulnerability scan tools/platforms.

+## 5. Install NinjaOne - macOS
+Installs the NinjaOne macOS agent.
+Can be used to deploy via third party MDM provider or locally.
+Handles both generic agent installer with token or generated URL.